myoung325/sma/README.md

 * Added scaling of the GUI and preview window and placeholder for frames timeline.
 * Specifying "0.99999" in "imageCanvas.toBlob(blob => { resolve(blob) }, 'image/webp', 0.99999);" in animator.js for higher frame image quality.
 * Changed selectable FPS range from 5fps to 30fps in single frame increments.
+* Made the On/Off button control enabling/disabling onion skinning.
+* Added some different button graphics.
+* Disabled the red progress line/dot when playing footage.

 Currently needing to be fixed: